3 Pillars for an Effective Learning Program (Part 1): Learner Engagement

 So what does it take for a learning program to hold the attention of a busy professional?
 Learner engagement depends on connecting with users in three key areas:

 - Creating a meaningful experience.
-Effective programs connect the dots for learners between where they are and where they want to go.
+Effective learning programs connect the dots for learners between where they are and where they want to go.
 Your program should help learners understand what’s required to achieve their goals, offer constructive feedback on their progress, and provide plenty of opportunities for them to practice their skills.

 - Building their confidence.
 Without the right encouragement and support, learners can get discouraged and ultimately abandon their efforts.
 Set them up for success by tailoring programs around their needs and helping them bounce back from mistakes with clear steps for improvement.
 Giving learners opportunities to interact with one another can also help create a sense of community and motivate the entire group.